By Rachna Singh

-Oh dear Lord!!!….she is bored.
+Oh dear Lord!!!
+She’s bored.
 AGAIN!!!

-And thus began the holidays for my five-year-old Eesha.
-A sack full of untapped energy, who needed to be positively and constructively challenged every waking hour.
+And thus began the holidays for my five-year-old Eesha – a sack full of untapped energy who needs to be positively and constructively challenged every waking hour.

 “Can I do that please?”
 Eesha asked and I indulged her.
 This set the Sumerian wheel of gardening on the roll.
 In went the whole jug of water in a single plant and water spilled all over the place.
-It was time for her first lesson – “water conservation”.
-How to use water, a scarce natural resource, without wasting it.
+It was time for her first lesson: water conservation – how to use water, a scarce natural resource, without wasting it.

 An organic fertilizer made of egg shells, vegetable and fruit peels was our next project.
-She learnt about being cost effective and recycling.
-I did make a passing reference to soil pollution and how our fertilizer was more eco-friendly.
+She learned about recycling, and how using compost for fertilizer was cost-effective.
+I made a passing reference to soil pollution and how our fertilizer was more eco-friendly.
 She was struck by the term “eco-friendly”.

-In August, my baby’s birthday month our herb garden was in full bloom, and what a sight.
-In a moment of pure genius Eesha suggested a gardening themed birthday party.
-I sure was impressed.
+In August, my baby’s birthday month, our herb garden was in full bloom – and what a sight!
+In a moment of pure genius, Eesha suggested a gardening themed birthday party.
+I sure was impressed!
 Off we went to the market to collect our supplies.

-That night, she hugged me and said that this was her best birthday ever, I couldn’t help beaming and hugging her back.
+That night, as she hugged me and said that this was her best birthday ever, I couldn’t help beaming and hugging her back.
 I knew she really meant it.

 Have you done something recently with your child which has reaped unexpected rewards?
 Do tell.